 Society likes to think they are pro-woman, but from the wage gap to cultural stigmas, I think more and more we are realizing that’s not necessarily true.
 However, pregnancy resource centers often strive to fight this stigma by truly empowering women.

-This month, my friend Joshua McGrath, a 20 something, male, executive director at a pregnancy resource center in New York (how’s THAT for breaking stereotypes?) opened my eyes to all the ways pregnancy resource centers are coming alongside women and treating women better than society as a whole.
+This month, my friend Joshua, a 20 something, male, executive director at a pregnancy resource center (how’s THAT for breaking stereotypes?) opened my eyes to all the ways pregnancy resource centers are coming alongside women and treating women better than society as a whole.
 Here’s what he shared with me:

 - Pregnancy centers believe women are smart enough and fully capable to make informed decisions for themselves.